Aditya-402/Interactive_trainer/README.md

 *   Chapter-based tutorial content.
 *   Sidebar navigation.
 *   Digital assistant that can read tutorial paragraphs aloud (Text-to-Speech).
-*   (Planned) Chat interaction with the assistant (Speech-to-Text and backend integration).
+*   Contextual chat assistant (per chapter) using Google Gemini for Q&A based on chapter content.

 ## Setup